elewites/ChatAppServer/README.md

 The server is deployed to heroku but you can always clone and run it in your local machine.

-The server connects to a cloud-based MongoDB cluster but if you wish to use the code with your own cluster
+The server connects to a cloud-based MongoDB cluster but if you wish to use the code with your own cluster you must change the `database_URI` variable in the `server.js` file.